DreymaR/BigBagKbdTrix/README.md

 			- Row 3: Sturdy, Gallium, Graphite
 		- The "title" property provides mouseover alt text for the different layout names.
 		- The "caption" property is a heading.
 Need to sort out its color (for light/dark themes), though?
 		- Ask Brick for table formatting and CSS help!
+Also some formatting (indent, auto-b/i, box?) on blockquote.

 	Not Perfect, But Perfect For Me?
 	--------------------------------